Trump Reverses FHA Mortgage Insurance Cut

-Cash-strapped consumers can put just 3.5 percent down and still get into a home with an FHA mortgage.
+Cash-strapped consumers can put just 3.5% down and still get into a home with an FHA mortgage.
 Those with lower credit and higher debt also usually qualify, and existing homeowners may be afforded greater flexibility to get cash for paying off higher interest debt via an FHA refinancing.

 These are timeless and precious benefits for the low-income and first-time buyers who need them the most.
 Political football, scary headlines and a few extra basis points of mortgage insurance premiums aren’t likely to change that.